civicrm/composer-compile-plugin/doc/tasks.md

 }
 ```

-Then, in each file, you may define a `compile` directive like before:
+Then, in each file, you may define a `compile` directive like before, e.g.:

 ```json
 {